Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### admin_gui_login_banner_title
 {:.badge .free}

-Sets title text for Kong Manager Login Banner.
+Sets the title text for the Kong Manager login banner.

-Login Banner is not shown if both `admin_gui_login_banner_title` and `admin_gui_login_banner_body` are empty.
+Login banner is not shown if both `admin_gui_login_banner_title` and `admin_gui_login_banner_body` are empty.